 The design, quality of construction, and misinstallation can directly affect the corrosion resistance of products.
 A product intended and installed for use in dry-service environment may corrode if the structure design or building materials allow moisture intrusion, or expose the product to corrosive conditions, such as moisture or chemicals contained in the construction materials, soils, or atmospheres.

-Because different chemical treatments of wood have different corrosion effects, it’s important to understand the relationship between the wood treatment chemicals and the coatings and base metals of Simpson Strong-Tie products.
+Because different chemical treatments of wood have different corrosion effects, it’s important to understand the relationship between the wood treatment chemicals and the coatings and base metals of bob体育欧洲杯哪里可以买球 products.

 The preservative-treated wood supplier should provide all of the pertinent information about the treated wood product.
 The information should include the AWPA Use Category Designation, wood species group, wood treatment chemical, and chemical retention.
 See building code requirements and appropriate evaluation reports for corrosion effects of wood treatment chemicals and for fastener corrosion resistance recommendations.

-With Fire-Retardant-Treated (FRT) Wood, the 2015 and 2018 IBC Section 2304.10.5.4 and 2015 and 2018 IRC Section R317.3.4 refer to the manufacturers’ recommendations for fastener corrosion requirements.
+With Fire-Retardant (FRT) Wood, the 2015 and 2018 IBC Section 2304.10.5, 2021 IBC Section 2304.10.6, and 2015, 2018 and 2021 IRC Section R317.3.4 refer to the manufacturers for fastener corrosion reqirements.
 In the absence of recommendations from the FRT manufacturer, the building codes require fasteners to be hot-dip galvanized, stainless steel, silicon bronze or copper. bob体育欧洲杯哪里可以买球 further requires that the fastener is compatible with the metal connector hardware.
 Fastener shear and withdrawal allowable loads may be reduced in FRT lumber.
-Refer to the FRT manufacturer’s evaluation report for potential reduction factors.
+Refer to the FRT manufacturer’s evaluation report for potential reduction factors..

 Galvanic corrosion occurs when two electrochemically dissimilar metals contact each other in the presence of an electrolyte (such as water) that acts as a conductive path for metal ions to move from the more anodic to the more cathodic metal.
 Good detailing practice, including the following, can help reduce the possibility of galvanic corrosion of fasteners and connectors: